-Clear blue summers skies above the soaring canopy and vibrant green foliage of a summer forest panorama background.
+Clear blue summer skies above the soaring treetops and vibrant green foliage of a summer forest.

 Credit: